This page shows you how to resolve issues with Firestore.

 - Hot-spots limit the ability of Firestore to scale up, review designing for scale to identify hot-spots.

 - Review data contention in transactions and your usage of transactions.

-- Keep the write rate to individual documents under one write per second.
+- Reduce the write rate to individual documents.

 The following situations can lead to